Why do some promo agencies pay their staff through a Tax File Number and others pay through an Australian Business Number?

 3. Equipment/Tools/Other assets – Is the worker required to provide their own tools for work?

 This is a tricky one to answer in the world of promo as there are generally not really any tools required to complete the job.
 However, if there are any ‘tools’ that you require to complete the work, if the agency reimburses you for it, it would imply an employee relationship.
 If you are expected to buy things to use at the shift and not be reimbursed, it would imply a contracting relationship.

 In the example of Amy the face painter, she is required to provide her own paints, sponges, glitters, brushes etc in order to perform her work.
 She does not get reimbursed for the cost of these.
 This implies a contracting relationship.

-Sam as a brand ambassador doing an event bump in needs a high vis vest so the agency either provides it for him or reimburses him to purchase one.
+Sam as a brand ambassador doing an event bump needs a high-vis vest so the agency either provides it for him or reimburses him to purchase one.
 He is also given a branded shirt to wear as his uniform.
 These scenarios imply an employee relationship.